jim/dollar_spec/README.markdown

 ## Feedback

-Thoughts and feedback are welcomes and encouraged.
+Thoughts and feedback are welcomed and encouraged.